 Find a tutor

 Encouraging your teen to find a mentor or a tutor can benefit their lives.
+Finding someone who has done Professional Development for Teachers course will be more fruitful for your future due to its improved guidance.
 A mentor gives them someone to look up to; that individual can show them the ropes, provide guidance, and even act as a sounding board.
 Tutors, on the other hand, give teens specialized advice tailored to their goals and needs.
 Through one-on-one instruction, they can hone in on critical areas where they need help, allowing them to focus while practicing effective strategies.
 Even online tutors can be great (and convenient) resources for teens.
 In this case, explore the internet, where you may find https://svhs.co/, which caters to online tutoring and mentoring.
 Ultimately, with the knowledge gained from mentors and tutors, students can make smarter decisions about how to excel academically—and in life.

 Encourage your teens to get involved in extracurricular activities.